iraklis-k/RepData_PeerAssessment1/PA1.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Produce an index of weekends
+Produce an index of weekends instead of two separate factors.

 ```r
 wkend <- (weekdays(datetime) == "Sunday" |